-The Care Council for Wales (Care Council) has been tasked to work with a range of partners to develop a national learning and development plan to support the full implementation of the Social Services and Well-being (Wales) Act.
+The Care Council for Wales (Care Council) has been tasked to work with a range of partners to develop a national learning and development plan to support the full implementation of the Social Services and Well-being (Wales) Act 2014.
 The overall aim of this Welsh Government-funded initiative is to ensure the workforce is supported and informed to deliver social services in accordance with Welsh law, and its interface with other relevant statutes, and to practice in-line with the principles of the Act.

 The national statement of joint working explains the broad responsibilities of key national organisations in working together towards the commencement of the Act on 6 April 2016.
 The accompanying diagram illustrates some of the key delivery milestones.

 Most importantly, the group is there to ensure we work in strong partnership to develop a robust and effective training plan that meets the needs of a diverse workforce.
-The group will meet regularly and includes representation from the Care Council for Wales; the Association of Directors of Social Services (ADSS) Cymru; Care Forum Wales; Care and Social Services Inspectorate Wales (CSSIW); Children in Wales; the Social Services Improvement Agency (SSIA) Cymru; Wales Council for Voluntary Action (WCVA); Welsh Government; Welsh Local Government Association (WLGA); and the Welsh NHS Confederation.
+The group meets regularly and includes representation from the Care Council for Wales; the Association of Directors of Social Services (ADSS) Cymru; Care Forum Wales; Care and Social Services Inspectorate Wales (CSSIW); Children in Wales; the Social Services Improvement Agency (SSIA) Cymru; Wales Council for Voluntary Action (WCVA); Welsh Government; Welsh Local Government Association (WLGA); and the Welsh NHS Confederation.